 National Geographic calls the "Badwater Race" in Death Valley "The hardest foot race on the planet."
 I knew I had to do it.
 With another year of training, that's what I set out to conquer.
-But unlike the annual race event, I decided to do it without the assistance of a support crew in a run through Death Valley solo unassisted run.
-Arguably, making it 10X times harder.
+But unlike the annual official race event, I decided to do it without the assistance of a support crew in a run through Death Valley solo unassisted run.
+Arguably, making it 10X times harder and more dangerous.

-Death Valley is the hottest place on the planet with summer temperatures over a scorching 130 degrees Fahrenheit and 54 degrees Celsius.
+Death Valley is the hottest place on the planet with summer temperatures over a scorching 130 degrees Fahrenheit (54 degrees Celsius).
 It's a desert with nothing but rocks, sand, and snakes.
-In the annual race, each runner has a support team to carry the food, water and supplies.
+In the official annual race, each runner has a support team to carry the food, water and supplies.
 But I would cross Death Valley without any assistance of any kind.
 It's a race against the clock where I push a cart filled with my water, food, and supplies chasing.

 My goal ... to beat the world record set 13 years earlier by Marshall Ulrich's record of just over 78 hours.

 On race day, the temperatures ranged from 117 degrees at midday to below freezing temperatures at night as I crossed into the mountains.
 The elevational climb is 25,000 feet.
 Or roughly equivalent to 25 Empire State Buildings stacked on top of each other.
-All while pushing a cart filled with food and water that weighs 270 pounds.
+All while pushing a cart filled with food and water that weighed 270 pounds.

 During my first attempt, I only made it 45 miles before I had to quit.
 My body rebelled against the heat and intensity of the race.
 As I was heading back to the air-conditioned hotel room, my videographer, Josh barked at me, "How can you quit?
 You're the guy who ran across America giving speeches about never giving up on their dream.
 And now you are quitting.
 This is worse than failing.
 It's pathetic."